mwat56/Nele/README.md

 ### Contents

-For all the article/postings you write – either on the commandline or with the web-interface – you can use [Markdown](https://en.wikipedia.org/wiki/Markdown) to enrich the plain text.
+For all the article you write – either on the commandline or with the web-interface – you can use [Markdown](https://en.wikipedia.org/wiki/Markdown) to enrich the plain text.
 In fact, the system _expects_ the postings to be using `MarkDown` syntax if any markup at all.

 ## Licence